aatishballa/aatishballa/README.md

 # 💫 About Me:
 I am a passionate Software Developer with a focus on building scalable web applications and mobile apps.
-I prioritize effective communication and thrive in collaborative, cross-functional teams.
-I am committed to continuous learning and staying up-to-date with the latest industry trends and technologies to deliver efficient solutions.<br><br>
+I am committed to continuous learning and staying up-to-date with the latest industry trends and technologies. <br><br>
 Feel free to explore my GitHub repositories to see examples of my work.
-If you have any questions, project proposals, or collaboration opportunities, please don't hesitate to reach out!

 # 💻 Tech Stack: